Rc561U/Python_self_education/Coursera/Bash Scripting/README.md

     chgrp group files: changes the group of the files to the given group

 **Operating with the content of files**
-    cat file: shows the content of the file through standard output

     wc file: counts the amount of characters, words, and lines in the given file; can also count the same values of whatever it receives via stdin